Therapy

 We all have dreams and they are carried deeply in the crevices of our mind.

-Maybe our dreams were crushed by the opinions of your mother.
+Maybe your dreams were crushed by the opinions of your mother.
 The Influences of a mother wound can begin in childhood.
-A mother crushing a child’s dream can cause a mother's wound.
+A mother crushing a child’s dream can cause doubt to last a lifetime.
 Perhaps as you were raised your own mother dampened your high range of emotions because tolerating them would open her own mother wounds.

 Many times, mother wounds can be quiet and aggressive at the same time.